Sustainable Home Advice Program

 About the program

-Our Sustainable Home Advice Program will help you understand your energy use and the best ways to make your home more sustainable.
+The Sustainable Home Advice Program is our one stop for Canberrans looking to begin their energy transition, or just need some extra help.
+We can help you understand your energy use and the best ways to make your home more sustainable.

-You can get free advice tailored to your home on a range of sustainability measures.
-You can:
+Get free advice tailored to your home on a range of sustainability measures.

 How it works

-Come to us for advice backed by data.
-Get reliable and simple solutions that you can put into action.
+Get reliable and simple solutions you can put into action.

 Phone and email advice

-Our team can help you reduce greenhouse gas emissions and save money.
+Our team can help you save money and reduce greenhouse gas emissions.

-- free or low-cost ways to save energy with heating, cooling, hot water and other appliances
+- free or low-cost ways to save energy with heating, cooling, hot water and appliances in the kitchen and laundry

-- ways to make your garden adaptable to the changing climate and save water
+- ways to make your garden adaptable to the changing environment and save water.

-If you are a homeowner and live in the ACT, you can ask us for a free home energy assessment.
+If you are a homeowner or a renter and live in the ACT, you can ask us for a free home energy assessment.
 You’ll get expert advice to help you make your home more comfortable while reducing your energy use and costs.
-If you are a renter, you can get a free home energy assessment through our Renters' Home Energy Program.
+Depending on the season, renters may also receive a range of free energy saving materials to improve the energy efficiency and comfort of your home.

 Our expert energy assessor will call you or come to your home to do the assessment.
 The assessor will suggest simple no or low-cost actions and upgrades you can do to make your home more comfortable, while reducing your energy use and costs.
 You will be sent a tailored report that includes energy saving tips after the visit.